 Recurring Events

-By default, the scheduler doesn't support recurring events.
-To enable such support, you need to enable a special extension on the page - recurring.
+By default, Scheduler doesn't support recurring events.
+To provide such a support, you need to enable a special extension on the page - recurring:

 scheduler.plugins({